SAP/fsm-shell/docs/validation.md

   details describing validation error.
 It is up to consuming application which additional information include in this property.

+**Important:** Most schemas within fsm-shell support the following JSON Schema standards:
+- draft-04
+- draft-06
+- draft-07

+The only current exception is outletsRequestDynamicContextResponse_v1_schema, which supports:
+- draft-06
+- draft-07

+We recommend using an external JSON Schema validation library that supports at least draft-07.
+Please note that future schemas may no longer support draft-04.

 ## Enabling validation

 To enable validation the consumer of fsm-shell library should call `setValidator` method on ShellSdk instance.